-The Telecommunications Act of 1996 required the incumbent phone companies (Local Exchange Carriers), like CenturyLink, AT&T and Verizon, to lease their local loops and space in their wire centers to their competition, Competitive Local Exchange Carriers, or CLECs, like TW Telecom, Integra or XO Communications.
+The Telecommunications Act of 1996 required the incumbent phone companies (Local Exchange Carriers), like CenturyLink, AT&T and Verizon, to lease their local loops and space in their wire centres to their competition, Competitive Local Exchange Carriers, or CLECs, like TW Telecom, Integra or XO Communications.

 Before 1996, Integrated T1’s did not exist.
-The Phone Company sold Voice T1’s, or PRI’s, and Internet T1’s and the prices were typically more than a $1000 per month, per circuit.
+The Phone Company sold Voice T1’s, or PRI’s, and Internet T1’s and the prices were typically more than $1000 per month, per circuit.

 The first integrated T1’s were segmented and offered fixed bandwidth.
-A T1 provides 24 64K channels, so the number of phone lines a business needed determined the amount of Internet bandwidth they would receive.
+A T1 provides 24 64K channels, so the number of phone lines a business needed to determine the amount of Internet bandwidth they would receive.
 For instance, if a business needed 12 business phone lines, that would require half of the available T1 channels, so the other half, or 768k, would be available for Internet access.
 If no one was on a call and all the phone lines were dormant, then half of the T1 was left unused.

 Because Phone Companies, like CenturyLink, were making profits on thousands of Internet T1’s and business lines, they weren’t interested in offering a service that would cannibalize those offerings.
 Integrated T1’s were the CLEC’s main offering and they became adept at provisioning and delivering the service.